arfai1213/AWS-SOA-C02/README.md

      - put in public subnet
      - and then add entry in `Routes` in Route Table
         - Destination: `0.0.0.0/0` and target as the NAT Gateway

+### access the internet without public IP addresses
+1. route traffic through a NAT gateway/ instance to access internet
+2. (with a hardware VPN connection / Direct Connect connection), instances can route Internet traffic down the virtual private gateway to existing datacenter

+### monitor the network traffic in VPC
+- Amazon VPC traffic mirroring and Amazon VPC flow logs

+### VPC Traffic Mirroring
+- replicate network traffic to and from an EC2 instance and forward it to out-of-band security and monitoring appliances for use uses.
+- deployed on EC2 instance / fleet of instances behind a Network Load Balancer with UDP listener
+- its copies network traffic from ENI of EC2 instances in VPC
+- privides deep insight into network traffic by allowing to analyze actual traffic content

 ### Network ACL
 - comes with default, defauly it allows all outbound and inbounrd